 Belleville's current logo was adopted by the City Council on September 7, 2021.
 The new logo features a colorful, abstract image of the Veterans Memorial Fountain that is located in Belleville's public square.
 The logo represents a city that is progressive and moving forward in a positive direction.

 Prior to the logo that was approved in 2021, this version of City's logo was adopted by the City Council on May 1, 2017.

-In July of 2013, the Belleville City Council officially adopted a new logo for Belleville that was designed by the Belleville 200 Committee to commemorate the City's 200th Anniversary.
+Prior to that, in July of 2013, the City Council had officially adopted a new logo that was designed by the Belleville 200 Committee to commemorate the City's 200th Anniversary.

-Logo features include: the colors of the Belleville flag; black, yellow, green and white, the year Belleville was founded; 1814, founts of water from the Veterans Memorial Fountain, and the post horn which symbolizes the heritage of the area's pioneers who were mostly German, and the Belleville Philharmonic Orchestra, the second oldest continuous performing orchestra in the nation.
+Both the 2013 and 2017 versions of the city's logo included: Colors from the Belleville flag; black, yellow, green and white The year Belleville was founded; 1814 Founts of water; representing the impressive and historic Veterans Memorial Fountain in the city's Public Square The post horn; symbolizing the heritage of the area's pioneers who were mostly German, and the Belleville Philharmonic Orchestra, the second oldest continuous performing orchestra in the nation.

 Flag of the City of Belleville

-The design of Belleville's official flag was the winning entry in a contest to create such a flag.
+Belleville's City Flag was adopted in 1964.
+The flag design was created by Frederick L. Lange and entered into a contest to create a city flag.
+Mr. Lange's design was chosen as the winning entry.
 The contest was sponsored by Belleville Carling Brewery Company in cooperation with the Belleville Chamber of Commerce as a part of the Sesquicentennial Year Program in 1964.